 Whether you identify as a casual or professional gamer, you’ve probably entertained the thought of improving your system setup.
 One of the easiest ways to enhance gameplay is with a pair of dedicated gaming headphones.
 The Audio-Technica ATH-G1 headset provides a comfortable fit with mixed-material ear pads and a removable boom mic.
 No matter how you play, you’ll be able to enjoy immersive sound for longer with this headset.

 - Gamers who want to get more serious about their performance should consider the wired Audio-Technica ATH-G1 headset.
 This premium headset is lightweight but strong.
 The ear pads let air circulate, avoiding the distracting hot-ear sensation.
 Sound quality is top-notch, as we’ve come to expect from the company.
 It’s a great option for gamers who don’t want their headsets to scream “gamer.”

 What’s it like to use Audio-Technica ATH-G1?

-Audio-Technica didn’t deviate from its design formula for the ATH-G1.
+Audio-Technica doesn’t deviate from its design formula for the ATH-G1.
 The ear cups display the thin-lined logo and are chunky in order to accommodate the 45mm dynamic drivers.
 The adjusting mechanism looks both retro and futuristic.
 Lengthening the headband is a bit difficult while wearing the headphones, but it should slacken with use.
-While they lack the dedicated eyewear channels we’ve seen on various Razer gaming headsets, the ATH-G1 remains comfortable, even with glasses.
+While the ear cups lack the dedicated eyewear channels we’ve seen on various Razer gaming headsets, the ATH-G1 remains comfortable, even with glasses.

 The synthetic circumaural ear and headband cushions are all detachable.
-Occasionally replacing an ear pad is much cheaper than buying a new headset every time something wears down.
-This softens the blow of the $169 price.
+Occasionally replacing an ear pad is much cheaper than buying a new headset every time something wears down—this softens the blow of the $169 USD price.
 It would have been nice to see Audio-Technica include a spare pair of ear pads, given how feature-starved the headset is.
 While it’s great that some components are removable, the 3.5mm cable is not.
 If that breaks, you’re either out of luck or left to your own devices to repair it.